tm-LBenson/reading-notes/read-01.md

 The basics of HTML and JavaScript are the foundation for building webpages.
 In an analogy, HTML would be a car's shell when comparing HTML and JavaScript to a vehicle.
 Likewise, JavaScript would correspond to the engine of a car.
 It is what makes a website work.

 Compose a short poem describing how HTTP sends data between computers.
+>data was sent from a client, the browser is very relient. it sent back a reply, I could cry. because 404 is not found

 Describe how HTML, CSS, and JS files are “parsed” in the browser.
+>When the browser recieves HTML it will first parse the HTML loading the main content of a webpage.
+The browser will then check the HTML for a <link> element to parse the CSS.
+At the buttom of the HTML is the <script> tag which is where the link to the JavaScript is, so it will be parsed last allowing the pae to load before running any scripts.

 How can you find images to add to a Website?
+  >you can use Google's license filter to see images that are permitted to be used on your own website.
+You can purchase a license to use photos, or search for royalty free images on sites such as unsplash.

 How do you create a String vs a Number in JavaScript?
+  >You must declare the data inside quotes to assign a variable with the String data type; if the data is declared outside of the quotes, it will be declared as a      number data type, as long as the value is equal to a valid number.

 What is a Variable and why are they important in JavaScript?
+  >Variables are containers that store values.
+The containers can be words or letters that represent the data that they store.
+You can name variables almost anything, except a few exceptions.

 What is an HTML attribute?
 Describe the Anatomy of an HTMl element.